minivetsystem/angular4-demo/README.md

-This is a demo sctipt written in anguler 4
+This is a demo sctipt written in angular 4